tableau/extensions-api/docs/trex_getstarted.md

 To use the dashboard extension samples, you need to start up a web server on your computer to host the HTML pages.
 If you downloaded or cloned the Extensions API repository, you can start the web service in the root directory of the repository on your computer.
 For example, if you downloaded the `extensions-api-master.zip` file to your `Downloads` directory, after you extract the files, the path might be `Downloads\extensions-api-master\extensions-api\`.

 1. Navigate to the `extensions-api` directory.
-2. To install the web server components, run the following npm command to install the package:
+2. To install the web server components, run the following npm commands to install the package:

    **npm install**